ISTE-HIT/Software_Developer_Course/README.md

 Welcome to the repository for the ISTE Software Developer Course!
 You'll find all the recordings organized day-wise along with comprehensive notes for each session.

-## Topic 1: Introduction to Software Development & Full Stack Development
+## Topic 1: Introduction to Full Stack Development
 # [Day 1: Introduction and Working of Internet](#day-1-introduction-to-software-development)
   - [Day 1 Recording](https://www.loom.com/share/291cec8cd45f40cbbaeaac6a25049c5e)
   - Notes: [Day 2 Notes](#) (Link to notes)